Skip to content

 Donanemab (Kisunla)

-Donanemab is a humanised IgG1 monoclonal antibody directed against the pyroglutamate-modified N-terminus of amyloid-beta (N3pG), an epitope found almost exclusively in established plaques.
-In the phase 3 TRAILBLAZER-ALZ 2 trial it slowed clinical decline by 22 to 36 percent on the Integrated Alzheimer Disease Rating Scale and CDR-SB over 76 weeks in early symptomatic Alzheimer disease, with greater effect in low/medium tau participants.
-Treatment can be stopped once amyloid clearance is achieved on PET.
+Donanemab is a humanized IgG1 monoclonal antibody.
+It targets a specific, pyroglutamate-modified end of amyloid-beta (called N3pG).
+That target appears almost only in established plaques.
+In the phase 3 TRAILBLAZER-ALZ 2 trial, it slowed clinical decline by 22 to 36% over 76 weeks, in early symptomatic Alzheimer's.
+The decline was measured on two standard scales (iADRS and CDR-SB).
+The effect was larger in people with low-to-medium tau.
+One practical feature: you can stop treatment once a PET scan shows the amyloid is cleared.
 The FDA approved donanemab on 2 July 2024.
-The European Medicines Agency initially refused approval on 27 March 2025 but recommended approval after re-examination on 24 July 2025, and the European Commission granted marketing authorisation on 24 September 2025, restricted to APOE epsilon-4 non-carriers and heterozygotes.
-ARIA-E occurred in roughly 24 percent of treated participants in TRAILBLAZER-ALZ 2.
-On 9 July 2025 the FDA approved an updated label with a modified titration schedule that lowered ARIA-E rates.
-UK MHRA approved donanemab on 23 October 2024 (NICE issued final non-recommendation on 19 June 2025); Japan's PMDA approved donanemab on 24 September 2024.
+The European Medicines Agency first refused it on 27 March 2025.
+But it recommended approval after re-examination on 24 July 2025.
+The European Commission then granted marketing authorization on 24 September 2025.
+That approval is restricted to APOE epsilon-4 non-carriers and heterozygotes.
+A brain side effect (ARIA-E) hit roughly 24% of treated participants in the trial.
+On 9 July 2025, the FDA approved an updated label with a slower titration schedule, which lowered ARIA-E rates.
+The UK's MHRA approved donanemab on 23 October 2024.
+(NICE then issued a final non-recommendation on 19 June 2025.)
+And Japan's PMDA approved it on 24 September 2024.

 Sources